 Doing business with DNREC during the coronavirus period.
 More Info

-From 1984 and through the early 2000s, the Division of Fish & Wildlife released Wild Turkeys (Meleagris gallopavo) into the state in an effort to reestablish a turkey population in Delaware.
+From 1984 and through the early 2000s, the Division of Fish and Wildlife released Wild Turkeys (Meleagris gallopavo) into the state in an effort to reestablish a turkey population in Delaware.

 With support from the National Wild Turkey Federation, state biologists released 34 wild-trapped turkeys into Kent and Sussex Counties in 1984.
 The birds had been trapped in Pennsylvania, New Jersey and Vermont.

-Re-introductions continued until the population had established a foothold in Delaware and a hunting season was started.
+Re-introductions continued and, once the population had established a foothold in Delaware, a hunting season was started in 1991.

 Today, the Division estimates Delaware has a healthy statewide population of more than 6,000 birds.
 State biologists work with volunteer observers to gather information on turkey distribution and annual reproductive success.